Biophotonics: Ultrachrome lasers

 Many advanced applications in biophotonics require individually selectable light at multiple wavelengths.
 As a consequence a series of new laser technologies has been introduced, which currently looks for precise wording.

 The most commonly used terminology are supercontinuum lasers, which emit visible light over a wide spectrum simultaneously.
 This light is then filtered e.g. via acousto-optic modulators (AOM, AOTF) into 1 or up to 8 different wavelengths.
 Typical suppliers for this technology was NKT Photonics or Fianium.
 Recently NKT Photonics bought Fianium, remaining the major supplier of the supercontinuum technology on the market.

-In another approach (Toptica/iChrome) the supercontinuum is generated in the infra-red and then converted at a single selectable wavelength into the visible regime.
+In another approach (Toptica/iChrome) the supercontinuum is generated in the infrared and then converted at a single selectable wavelength into the visible regime.
 This approach does not require AOTF's and has a background-free spectral purity.

 Since both concepts have major importance for biophotonics the umbrella term "ultrachrome lasers" is often used.